-We have a combined 25 years of experience successfully handling wrongful death cases and we will apply our expertise and experience to help your family get just compensation for your loss.
-We understand how difficult this time can be and we will do everything we can to help ease the pain that comes from losing a loved one.
-We have recovered millions for our past clients and we will do everything we can to do the same for you.
+We have a combined 50 years of experience successfully handling wrongful death cases, and we will apply our skill and experience to help your family get just compensation for your loss.
+We understand how difficult this time can be, and we will do everything we can to help ease the pain that comes from losing a loved one.
+We have recovered millions for our past clients, and we will do everything we can to do the same for you.

 There is never any upfront fee for us to handle your case.
 In fact, you pay absolutely nothing unless we win.
 Call us today for a free case evaluation.
 We truly go the extra mile for our clients and we believe our experience, past results, and personal attention makes us different than most other Connecticut personal injury and wrongful death attorneys.